natteio/natteio/README.md

 ### Hello!
 Call me ana 👋
-## I'm Nathanael Neri, commonly called as nat, prefferedly ana.
+## I'm Nathanael Neri, call me Ana

 # about me

-- 🤵‍ An aspiring developer.
+- 🤵‍ I am a passionate and eager programmer with limited experience but a strong desire to learn and grow.
-- 🧠 Currently collecting knowledge in web development.
+- 🧠 I am a fast learner and excited to take on challenges and contribute to innovative projects.
-- ❤️ Loves video games, movies, tv shows, anime.
+- ❤️ I am highly detail-oriented and take great care in my work to ensure accuracy and precision.
-- 🎯 Software Engineer is the end game.
+- 🎯 To become a Data Engineer/Software Engineer/Data Administrator

 # 🗃️ Technologies Experienced